apptainer/singularity/INSTALL.md

   make -C builddir rpm
 ```

-Golang doesn't have to be installed to build an rpm because the rpm
+Golang doesn't have to be installed to build an RPM because the RPM build installs golang
-build installs golang and all dependencies, but it is still recommended
-for a complete development environment.
+and all dependencies, but it is still recommended for a complete development environment.

 To build in a different folder and to set the install prefix to a different path: